uggedal/going/README.md

 ### 3.0.0

-* Rename going to goingd and create going information utility:
+* Create going information utility:
   - Uptime of children.
   - More statistics either from /proc or getrusage().